Erzark/Erzark.github.io/index.md

 # ABOUT US
 Kick back and relax as our eco-farm's fresh, natural air nurtures you.
-Come and experience the beauty of nature, be accompanied by our accommodating staff and book yourself a reserve for a stay on our farm.
+Come and experience the beauty of nature, be accompanied by our accommodating staff and be at awe of our breath taking view of the sunset.
+And as the morning rises come and have a hearty breakfast provided to you by our staff, and after your meal come and take a dip in our pool, enjoy and cool off in the crystal clean water.

 Here in C-Farm, we have a multi-purpose function hall, six (6) Kubo/room, two (2) open cottages, a camping area for 7-9 tents.
-We also offer a small hiking track for those who want to live in the moment, and last but not least, a self-filtering track swimming pool.
+We also offer a small hiking track for those who want to live in the moment, and last but not least, a self-filtering track swimming pool which measures 25X50 meters.

 C-Farm tries and give the best experiences and bring happy moments to all of our guests by bringing them closer to the outdoors.